isomerpages/mlaw-corp/news/public-consultations/_posts/2016-10-21-public-consultation-on-proposed-amendments-to-the-compaines-act-to-strengthen-singapore-as-an-international-center-for-debt-restructuring.md

 collection_name: news
 ---

+Public Consultation on Proposed Amendments to the Companies Act to Strengthen Singapore as an International Centre for Debt Restructuring
+---

 **Consultation Period:**
 21 Oct 2016 to 2 Dec 2016

 1. The Ministry of Law and the Ministry of Finance plan to introduce various amendments to the Companies Act in 2017.
 This public consultation seeks feedback on amendments specifically concerned with reforms to Singapore’s debt restructuring and corporate rescue framework.
 The Ministry of Finance will be seeking public feedback on other reforms to the Companies Act in due course.

 **Background**